Padden Creek 24th to 30th Streets Restoration Project

 Padden Creek is on Washington State’s 303(d) list of water quality-impaired waters for dissolved oxygen, temperature, and fecal coliform.
 Padden Creek also has a Total Maximum Daily Load (TMDL) for temperature (Hood & Cristea 2011).
 Padden Creek contains ESA-listed Chinook salmon and steelhead trout, and according to Washington State water quality standards, the 7-day average of daily maximum temperatures in Padden Creek should not exceed the core summer salmonid threshold of 16 degrees Celsius.
 However, long-term monitoring by the City has shown that point-in-time summer water temperatures have exceeded this threshold.

 Since 2014, the City has invested more than $9.5 million in the Padden Creek corridor through the Padden Creek Daylighting Project, Padden Estuary Restoration, and the Harris Street Stormwater Treatment Facility.
-Phase 1 will complement more recent WSDOT fish passage improvements in Padden Creek at I-5 and Fairhaven Parkway.
+Phase 1 complements more recent WSDOT fish passage improvements in Padden Creek at I-5 and Fairhaven Parkway.

 Phase 1 was completed in early 2023 and included the center section of the project reach between 24th and 30th Streets.